wang0x7a/99-Problems-OCaml/README.md

 This repo tracks my solutions to the 99 Lisp Problems[1] solved in OCaml, and the problems are also part of the OCaml tutorials in ocaml.org[2].

 I guarantee the originality of my solutions in this repo, and I will refer to the existing ones by VictorNicollet[3] to improve mine.
-Sincere thanks to VictorNicollet, without whose contribution, I would not find such a good way learn OCaml.
+Sincere thanks to VictorNicollet, without whose contribution, I would not find such a good way to learn OCaml.

 References